How to Apply to the Washington, D.C. Program

 - Issues essay that discusses one issue related to the area in which you wish to work.
 You should make note of your personal views on the topic.
 This is not meant to be a research paper but it should show you have some background knowledge and interest in the topic.

-- Two letters of recommendation (may be submitted online or by mail)
+- Two letters of recommendation (submitted online via the TWC website)

 - Official transcript (official transcripts may be requested online via eCommon)